Skip to main content

 • The babel plugin changes the iso entrypoint call to a require call that imports the generated Query/HomePage/entrypoint.ts file.

-• It is a good practice to pass the fragmentReference to a child component, which is wrapped in a <Suspense> boundary.
+• It is a best practice to pass the fragmentReference to a child component, which is wrapped in a <Suspense> boundary, or to wrap the <FragmentReader /> in a suspense boundary.
 This isn't required for useLazyReference to work correctly, but it does eliminate some edge cases (namely, if the network response takes too long to come back), and does make refetching on error easier.

 • In the future, there will be other APIs, akin to Relay's loadQuery and useQueryLoader.
 These have not been implemented.
 The @isograph/react-disposable-state library contains their building blocks.

-• The network response completes, and the normalization AST (part of the Query/HomePage/entrypoint.ts file) is used to write the data to the global store.
+• The network request completes, and the normalization AST (part of the Query/HomePage/entrypoint.ts file) is used to write the data to the global store.

 • When <HomePage /> renders, it may itself have selected other components (e.g. Header or Avatar).
 The data for these was likely provided by initial network request, so they will not suspend, and the whole tree will render.